konflux-ci/architecture/book/image-controller.md

 ## Overview

 The Image Controller for AppStudio helps set up container image repositories for AppStudio Components.
+With image controller, AppStudio ensures one image repository per Component and each build pipeline will have dedicated secret to push image.
+AppStudio provides an isolated environment for users to push and manage images.
-It watches Components to take actions according to the deletion event and the value set to specific annotations.

-External services are able to interact with image controller via these two
+Image controller watches Components to take actions according to the deletion event and the value set to specific annotations.
+External services are able to interact with image controller via annotations:
-annotations:

 - `image.redhat.com/generate`: if set, image controller starts to set up image repository on Quay.io for a Component, or attempts to switch repository